Meadowvale, Mississauga: Meadowvale Village

-Meadowvale Village was established in 1819 by Irish immigrants from New York state lead by John Beatty.
+Meadowvale Village was established in 1819 by Irish immigrants from New York State state led by John Beatty.
 In the village's early years, the main industry was milling, with the mills drawing power from the Credit River.
 Gooderham and Worts owned and operated many businesses in the village in the 1860s and 1870s, including a mill.

-The historic village was named for the meadows along the Credit River.
+The historic village was named for the meadows in the wide Credit River valley.
 The village was frequented by Group of Seven artists A.Y.
 Jackson and A.J.
 Casson whom painted nearby scenes.
-Casson frequented the area as his grandmother lived in the old village.
+Casson frequented the area as his grandmother lived in the community.